Who is Credit Control, LLC?

 Phone number: (888) 365-7145

-The best way to go about handling this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Credit Control for millions of clients nationwide.
+The most effective way to deal with Credit Control is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Credit Control on behalf of their clients.

 Will Credit Control, LLC sue me or garnish my wages?

-In their attempt to collect a debt, a collection agency may resort to litigation.
-However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
+It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Credit Control, LLC again.

-It is also illegal for Credit Control, LLC to make any claims they cannot or will not follow through on – this includes threatening to sue you or to foreclose on your home.
+It is also illegal for Credit Control, LLC to make any claims they cannot or will not follow through on.
+This includes threatening to sue you or foreclose on your home.

 Credit Control, LLC Complaints

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
-Lexington Law knows that you have rights, and Credit Control does too.
+Lexington Law knows that you have rights, and Credit Control, LLC does too.

 Your Rights When Dealing with Credit Control, LLC